Shaik-pardi-11/shaik-pardi-11/README.md

 Hello there!
-This is Shaik Pardi | Machine Learning & Full-Stack Developer
+This is Shaik Pardi.....

 <div align="center">